swiftotter/den/docs/configuration/livereload.md

-## LiveReload Setup
+# LiveReload Setup

 LiveReload routing is currently supported only on the `magento2` environment type.
 Other environment types may utilize LiveReload via per-project compose configurations to setup the routing for LiveReload JS and WebSocket endpoints.

-### Configuration for Magento 2
+## Configuration for Magento 2

-Magento 2 bundles an example grunt based server-side compilation workflow which includes LiveReload and it works within the Warden shell environment.
+Magento 2 bundles an example grunt based server-side compilation workflow which includes LiveReload and it works within the Den shell environment.
 In order to use this:

 1. Rename or copy `Gruntfile.js.sample` file to `Gruntfile.js` in your project root.